starwards/starwards.github.io/_drafts/Chaingun.md

 This round has benefits in both anti-air and anti-personnel systems:

-- Anti-personnel – Apart from the better disperse of the fragmentation, using airburst round provides the ability to penetrate or fly over hardcover and hit the target behind it.
+- Anti-personnel – In addition to the better disperse of the fragmentation, using airburst round provides the ability to penetrate or fly over hardcover and hit the target behind it.
 For example, a target hiding behind a concrete wall.

 ![Airbust](/assets/img/airburst.jpg){: .mx-auto.d-block :}